carrotflakes/cleson/README.markdown

     (= form)

-Match to a value which result of evaluate the *form*.
+Value patterns match to a value which result of evaluate the *form*.
 The equivalency test uses `equal` function.
 You can use `eq`, `eql`, `equal` or `equalp` instead of `=`, these represent each equivalency test function.